voedger/voedger-internals/server/design/orch.md

 Design reliable orchestration mechanism for VVM (Voedger Virtual Machine) that ensures:

+- VVM goroutines work only if leadership is acquired
 - Clean termination of all goroutines
 - Concurrent-safe error handling
 - Graceful shutdown capabilities